Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 This means that the two-point correlations keep increasing (anomalously) with time even at distances which are smaller than the correlation length, at which they saturate in case of FV scaling; in contrast, now they only saturate at $\ell^{2 \alpha_\text{loc}} L^{2(\alpha-\alpha_\text{loc})}$ when $t^{1/z} \sim L$.
 If $\alpha = \alpha_s >1$, the anomalous scaling is termed super-rough \cite{lopez}, due to the large interface fluctuations that occur.
-As just noted, the scaling Ansatz satisfied by the structure factor is FV in this case, but $\alpha_\text{loc} = 1 \neq \alpha$.
+The scaling Ansatz satisfied by the structure factor is FV in this case, but $\alpha_\text{loc} = 1 \neq \alpha$.
 Otherwise, if $\alpha \neq \alpha_s$ with both exponents being larger than 1, faceted anomalous scaling takes place \cite{ramasco}, and again $\alpha_\text{loc} = 1$.
-There exist cases in which $\alpha_s<1$, leading to so-called intrinsic anomalous scaling in which $\alpha_\text{loc}$ need not equal 1 \cite{lopez}.
-A recent example is the tensionless KPZ equation \cite{rodriguez-fernandez22}.
-Additional physical examples of the various types of anomalous scaling can be found e.g.\ in Refs. \cite{ramasco,cuerno04}.
-As it turns out, oscillator lattices display super-rough or faceted anomalous scaling depending on the symmetries of the coupling function $\Gamma(\Delta \phi)$, where the difference between the phases of two neighboring oscillators $\Delta \phi$ will be referred to as the {\it local slope} (hence the ``small-slope approximation'' discussed in the previous subsection).
+There exist cases (like that of the tensionless KPZ equation \cite{rodriguez-fernandez22}) in which $\alpha_s<1$, leading to so-called intrinsic anomalous scaling for which $\alpha_\text{loc}$ need not equal 1 \cite{lopez}.

-A second aspect of surface kinetic roughening that is relevant to our analysis, and currently the focus of a great deal of research, has to do with the {\it statistics of fluctuations}.
+A second aspect of surface kinetic roughening that is relevant to our analysis has to do with the {\it statistics of fluctuations}.
 For rough surfaces, the observable of interest is the PDF of the fluctuations of the heights $h({\bf x},t)$ [in our case, that of the phases $\phi({\bf x},t)$], around their mean.
 By a straightforward adaptation of the definition employed in the kinetic roughening literature \cite{kriecherbauer10,halpinhealy,takeuchi}, we will focus on the PDF of